How to reverse unauthorised transactions

 What is fraud protection and which credit cards offer it?

-Fraud protection is a feature that generally comes with all Visa and Mastercard, including low-rate and low-fee cards and premium and rewards cards, as well as some cards from other networks.
+Fraud protection is a feature that generally comes with all Visa and Mastercard, including low-rate and low-fee cards, as well as premium and rewards cards.
+It may also be available for some cards from other payment networks (i.e. American Express).

 Some banks may have separate fraud prevention measures in place, such as 24/7 monitoring to help detect suspicious transactions.
-Consider checking what additional security is on offer from lenders if you’re comparing credit cards.
+Consider checking what additional security is on offer from credit card providers if you’re comparing credit cards.
 Bear in mind that some security features may only be available on certain cards and for certain types of use.